dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 Details previously covered in the developer's course under the section [k8s Implementation](../02.applications-developer/README.md#32-k8s-implementation)

+**Note:** CKA only uses sidecar containers.
+The other 2 patterns are for CKAD.

 ## 4.7) initContainers

-Note: Editing in memory Pods is restricted compared to editing in memory Pod templates from a Deployment.
+**Note: **Editing in memory Pods is restricted compared to editing in memory Pod templates from a Deployment.

-Note: In the exam you can quickly check object syntax by doing `kubectl explain $K8S_OBJECT --recursive | less` and then search for the syntax you are looking for.
+**Note:** In the exam you can quickly check object syntax by doing `kubectl explain $K8S_OBJECT --recursive | less` and then search for the syntax you are looking for.